marktran/transactions/README.md

 # Transactions

 ## Overview
-This app fetches [test] transactions from Plaid's sandbox environment, enriches the company data, and provides a UI for viewing the transactions
+This app fetches [test] transactions from Plaid's sandbox environment, enriches the company data using [Clearbit](https://clearbit.com), and provides a UI for viewing the transactions

 ## Tech stack
 - Sinatra